Solanace/Systems-Notes/Notes.md

 * Programs can create subprocesses, but these are the same as regular processes
 * A processor can handle 1 process per cycle or per core
 * "Multitasking" only appears to happen due to the processor switching between all the active processes quickly
-* pid
+* PID
 	* Unique identifiers for processes
-	* pid 1 is the init process, always running
+	* PID 1 is the init process, always running
-	* Each entry in the /proc directory is a current pid
+	* Each entry in the `/proc` directory is a current PID
 	* The `ps` command in Terminal lists what processes are currently running
 	* `ps -a` lists all processes across all accounts
 	* `ps -ax` lists processes not attached to Terminals